 The Problem: Waiting Years for an Immigration Application Decision

 The application process for many types of immigration benefits can be lengthy.

 During the best of times, the U.S. Citizenship & Immigration Services (USCIS) can take months to adjudicate an application for citizenship or a visa.
 In recent years, however, USCIS can take a few years to issue a decision.
-Such delays have real life consequences: children aging out of benefits; a new employee unable to start a job; marriages being prevented; trips abroad put off indefinitely; uncertainty about where to plant roots, etc.
+Such delays have real life consequences: children aging out of benefits; new employees unable to start jobs; marriages being prevented; trips abroad put off indefinitely; uncertainty about where to plant roots; etc.

 Unlike many other areas of administrative law, an exhaustion of remedies is not necessarily required here.
-You can file your case directly in federal court without appealing and ask a Judge to compel a decision be made.
+You can file your case directly in federal court without appealing and ask a Judge to compel a decision.

 The Solution: Asking the Court to Compel an Immigration Application Decision

 After waiting years for a decision on an immigration application, suing the government — to make them do what they’re supposed to do — may be the best path forward.
 And while this may sound daunting, it’s a straightforward and low risk process.